-Brisbane is preparing to add a spate of new major development projects to its ever-changing skyline.
+Brisbane is preparing to add a succession of new major development projects to its ever-changing skyline.

-Australia’s third-largest city recently welcomed the completion of the $1.1 billion second runway at the Brisbane International Airport and has been boosted by a now-$50 billion infrastructure and transport pipeline.
+Australia’s third-largest city recently welcomed the completion of the $1.1-billion second runway at the Brisbane International Airport and has been boosted by a $50-billion infrastructure and transport pipeline.
 The city is also lining up an Olympic bid.

 While Brisbane’s infrastructure backlog has finally started to move, the Queensland capital is still coming to terms with a stagnant apartment market.

 The city’s resources-dependent economy has been thriving in recent years with rental growth across the commercial sector growling steadily within the A-grade asset class.

 Despite the increase in new supply during the half-year period, Brisbane is still in for a lean period of new office buildings.

 Sizeable residential masterplans and commercial precincts have added to the city’s burgeoning development pipeline, with strong population growth prior to Covid-19 unlocking development opportunities.